CarbonNeutral® company

 Ovendens has achieved carbon neutrality after calculating the carbon footprint of the business and reducing it to zero through a combination of in-house efficiency measures, sourcing renewable energy and supporting external emissions reduction projects.

-The carbon footprint takes into account all the emissions produced by the day-to-day business operation, including:
+The carbon footprint considers all the emissions produced by the day-to-day business operation, including:

 • the emissions from the fleet of delivery vehicles;